CtrlK

 Conciseness

-The skill is extremely verbose at ~400+ lines, covering 10 security categories with full code examples for concepts Claude already knows well (SQL injection, XSS, CSRF, input validation).
+The skill is extremely verbose at ~400+ lines, covering 10 security categories with extensive code examples for concepts Claude already knows well (SQL injection, XSS, CSRF, input validation).
 Much of this is standard security knowledge that doesn't need to be spelled out in such detail.
-The blockchain section is niche and may not apply to most projects, adding unnecessary bulk.
+The boilerplate 'When to Use' and 'Limitations' sections at the bottom are duplicative of the top.

 1 / 3